San Diego Residential Lead Abatement Program (SDRLAP)

 Outreach, enrollment and education services will be provided by the City’s program contractor, the Environmental Health Coalition (EHC).

-The City and EHC have a long history working together to reduce lead hazards throughout the city of San Diego.
+The City and EHC have a long history of working together to reduce lead hazards throughout the city of San Diego.
 EHC has experience conducting education and outreach in neighborhoods throughout the city and has developed strong relationships within the communities served.
 They will be an integral member of the Program, providing outreach services and engaging with city residents.

 Environmental Health Coalition (EHC) is a grassroots nonprofit dedicated to achieving environmental and social justice in the San Diego/Tijuana region and throughout California.
 For more than 40 years, EHC has worked to reduce pollution and improve health and well-being for thousands of people in underserved, low-income communities of color.